clef/sample-app-login/README.md

 In this example, we just pass back the `clef_id`, but for a real application this should be replaced with the authentication token necessary to authenticate the app for future web requests.

-### Warning

-Please do not implement the OAuth handshake in your iOS application code.
+_*Warning*: do not implement the OAuth handshake in your iOS application code.
 To do this would require compiling your Clef application secret into your iOS app, essentially making it public.
-By handling all authentication logic in a `UIWebView` on the server, we don't leak configuration or secrets into the client.
+By handling all authentication logic in a `UIWebView` on the server, we don't leak configuration or secrets into the client._

 ## Setup